global-strategies-llc/montana-history-center/src/pages/stories-of-support/index.md

           Former Senator
         quote: >-
-          The development of a new Montana History Center would be the most extra ordinary and significant gift  Montana and its citizens and will create a lasting legacy for future generations.
+          The development of a new Montana History Center would be the most extraordinary and significant gift for Montana and its citizens and will create a lasting legacy for future generations.
 I hope you share in the knowledge what a precious value our history has in our rich Montana heritage, and support the effort of this statewide campaign.
       - author: |
           Denney Rehberg